 2.2 Sample and sampling procedure

 From the selected six villages, a list of beneficiaries of PM KISAN was prepared with the help of DDAG officials of Jaunpur and Azamgarh district.
-From each selected village, 1 per cent of beneficiaries will be selected by using proportionate random sampling method.
+From each selected village, 1 per cent of beneficiaries was selected by using proportionate random sampling method.
 Thus, from Jaunpur and Azamgarh district total 141 beneficiaries will be the sample size for the study.

 Table 1 Selection of Beneficiaries